jean997/causeSims/README.md

 ## Use DSC to run many simulations

-We have included a two dsc files in the `dsc_files` subdirectory of this repository.
+We have included two dsc files in the `dsc_files` subdirectory of this repository.
 These can be used to run lots of simulations experimenting with parameters.
 You can find more instructions on doing this [here](https://jean997.github.io/cause/simulations.html).